HcashOrg/hcwiki/docs/wallet/hcwalletAPI.md

   "address": "value",               (string)          Payment address for a transaction output

-  "amount": n.nnn,                  (numeric)         The value of the transaction output valued in decred
+  "amount": n.nnn,                  (numeric)         The value of the transaction output valued in hcd

   "blockhash": "value",             (string)          The hash of the block this transaction is mined in, or the empty string if unmined